FedericoValentino/Robotics-Project-1/README.md

 We also have included a reset service, for resetting the odometry at any given pose and a dynamic reconfigure, to change the integration method between Euler and Runge-Kutta.

+To start all nodes (except the bag) insert `roslaunch project1 start.launch`; to play different bags multiple times you will have to restart all nodes with that command (this because the initial position of the robot needs to be resetted).
+In the launch file we have also included a static tranformation that align the *odom* frame and the *world* frame.

 ### Velocity_Comp Node

 This first node is built around a custom C++ class called VelocityPublisher.